hartwigmedical/hmftools/virus-interpreter/README.md

-meanCoverage | The average coverage of the viral genome as reported by VIRUSBreakend  ("meanDepth" field of VIRUSBreakend) expectedClonalMeanCoverage | The expected coverage assuming the virus is clonally integrated once in the tumor DNA reported | A boolean indicating whether the detected viral presence is considered a driver driverLikelihood | The driver likelihood of the virus as annotated in the configuration file
+meanCoverage | The average coverage of the viral genome as reported by VIRUSBreakend  ("meanDepth" field of VIRUSBreakend) expectedClonalMeanCoverage | The expected coverage assuming the virus is clonally integrated once in the tumor DNA reported | A boolean indicating whether the detected viral presence is considered a driver driverLikelihood | The driver likelihood of the virus as annotated in the reporting db

  ## Version History and Download Links
  - [1.2] (upcoming)